How efficiently a business uses fixed assets to generate sales

 Investors who are looking for investment opportunities in an industry with capital-intensive businesses may find FAT useful in evaluating and measuring the return on money invested.

-This evaluation helps them make critical decisions on whether or not to continue investing, and it also determines how well a particular business is being run.
+This evaluation helps them make critical decisions about whether to continue investing, and it also determines how well a particular business is being managed.
 It is likewise useful in analyzing a company’s growth to see if they are augmenting sales in proportion to their asset bases.

 Thank you for reading CFI’s guide to Fixed Asset Turnover.
 To learn more about assets and financial analysis, see the following CFI resources: